 No amount of SEO hacks will keep people coming back for more.
 That responsibility rests solely on your content.

-At the end of the day, your content is the foundation of all your SEO, so make sure it’s better than everyone else’s.
+At the end of the day, your content is the foundation of all your YouTube SEO, so make sure it’s better than everyone else’s.
 For tips on improving your content, check out this guide to video marketing.

 You can get in on the action too.